English (ENGL)

 ENGL 305 African American Women Writers (3 Credits)

-This class traces the unique African-American female literary tradition, focusing on its relationship to feminist and African-American criticism and to issues of race, gender, and class.
+This course traces the unique literary tradition of African American women writers, focusing on its relationship to feminist and African American criticism and to issues of race, gender, and class.

 Co-Requisite(s): ENGL 219